Typical coders will cause you more problems than you think. Here is how you should do it?

 - The right partner for the right stage

-First of all, software house must be aware of the stage your project is currently in
+First of all, a Software Development Agency must be aware of the stage your project is currently in

 Why is it important?
-Naturally, companies are looking for an SH that has experience in building similar projects to the one they want to build.
+Naturally, companies are looking for a Software Development Agency that has experience in building similar projects to the one they want to build.
 We all know the reason – everyone wants to minimize the risk and foresee some of the challenges specific to the project.
-I’ve written an article recently about why expertise in choosing a software house is so important.
+I’ve written an article recently about why expertise in choosing a software partner is so important.
 You can read it here.

 Software development is more than writing code and should be…